 The days he spends at The Burrow are, to put it simply, the best summer he's ever had.

 Grandma Molly (she insisted Toby and Scorpius call her that) makes them lemonade and bakes delicious apple pie.
-They play endless games of Quidditch, swim around in the shallow pond at the bottom of the hill and laugh.
-James Potter and Fred Weasley joins in too, occasionally, but it's mostly Albus, Toby, Rose, Caitlyn and himself.
+They play endless games of Quidditch, swim around in the shallow pond at the bottom of the hill, and take turns de-gnoming the garden.
+James Potter and Fred Weasley join in occasionally, but it's mostly Albus, Toby, Rose, Caitlyn and himself.
 Mr. Potter talks to him, sometimes.
 He asks questions about his parents and Scorpius answers them a little uncomfortably.
 Albus' mother is his favourite, though.

 He finds the way Toby blushes uncontrollably around Caitlyn side-splittingly funny.
 Also, is it just him, or does Rose seem to be paying more attention to Toby than usual?